pabair/dmml2-ss24/README.md

 `conda install numpy pandas matplotlib scikit-learn jupyter`

+6. Install Pytorch and follow the instructions [here](https://pytorch.org/get-started/locally/).
+You do not need the GPU support, CPU is enough.

-6. Test your installation by opening a new jupyter notebook.
+7. Test your installation by opening a new jupyter notebook.
 A new browser window should open.

 `jupyter notebook`